-Both historical and modern day ties between Israel and the Kurds have brought benefits to both sides.
+Both historical and modern-day ties between Israel and the Kurds have brought benefits to both sides.
 In the past, Israel has obtained intelligence, as well as support, for a few thousand Jews fleeing Ba’athist Iraq.
-The Kurds have received security and humanitarian aid, as well as links to the outside world, especially the United States.
-The first official acknowledgment that Jerusalem had provided aid to the Kurds dates back to Sept.
-29, 1980, when Prime Minister Menachem Begin disclosed that Israel had supported the Kurds “during their uprising against the Iraqis in 1965 to 1975” and that the United States was aware of this fact.
-Begin added that Israel had sent instructors and arms, but not military units.
+The Kurds have received security, humanitarian aid, and links to the outside world, especially the United States.
+The first official acknowledgment that Jerusalem had assisted the Kurds dates back to September 29, 1980, when Prime Minister Menachem Begin disclosed that Israel had supported the Kurds “during their uprising against the Iraqis in 1965 to 1975” and that the United States was aware of this fact.
+Begin added that Israel had sent instructors and arms but not military units.

-However, Kurdologists reject this characterization because it does not fit into their account of historical events that attributes a state to them at one point in time.
+However, Kurdologists reject this characterization because it does not fit into their account of historical events attributing a state to them at one point.
 Their estimated population is 30 million, according to most demographic sources.
 They also reject the idea that they are being used as pawns.

-Responding to a question about where the autonomous administration would “draw the line” on U.S. support and the support of other superpowers, the co-leader of the Syrian Kurdish Democratic Union Party (PYD), Salih Muslim Muhammad, stated “Our guarantee is our mindset.
+Responding to a question about where the autonomous administration would “draw the line” on U.S. support and the support of other superpowers, the co-leader of the Syrian Kurdish Democratic Union Party (P.Y.D.), Salih Muslim Muhammad, stated, “Our guarantee is our mindset.
 It depends on how much we educate and organize our people.
-If we defend our morals and ideology, then bigger powers cannot use us as pawns.”
+If we defend our morals and ideology, bigger powers cannot use us as pawns.”

 Perhaps no other group of people in modern times has been as romanticized in the Western conscience as the Kurds.
 Consistently portrayed as “freedom fighters” who are eternally struggling for a land denied to them, the Kurds have been frequently utilized throughout history by other countries and empires as an arrow and have never themselves been the bow.

 In today’s case, the Kurds are being used by NATO and Israel to fulfill the modern-day colonialist aim of breaking up large states like Iraq into statelets to ensure geopolitical goals.
 When nations are divided into smaller statelets, they are easier to conquer by foreign entities.
-This is a signature move that powerful imperialist nations use for the purpose of colonizing smaller and less influential nations.
+This is a signature move that powerful imperialist nations use to colonize smaller and less influential nations.
 The Kurds have been utilized as pawns in this “divide and conquer” strategy throughout history and continue to allow themselves to be used by colonial powers.